Resolution for OKTA Integration with Orchestrator Failing

 - Follow the wizard to import the signed certificate.

 - Try using the thumbprint instead of the Serial Number.
-(You can find the thumbprint in the Certificate details.
-See the screenshot below.
+(Find the thumbprint in the Certificate details.)
+See the screenshot below:

 - Ensure to follow the instructions as provided in Okta Authentication

-- Check for hidden characters in the thumbprint that you are using for the certificate by completing the following steps.
+- Check for hidden characters in the thumbprint used for the certificate by completing the following steps:

 - In Notepad++, go to the Encoding tab and select 'Encode in ANSI'.
 (This highlights the hidden characters)